QuentinRa/blog.quentinra.dev/tools/latex/index.md

 # LaTeX

-You can use LaTeX to easily write documents such as reports, presentations or even resumes.
+You can use LaTeX to easily write documents such as reports, presentations, or even resumes.
 This is also quite convenient to write math inside a document or a website.

 In this course, you will learn